iron-security/website/content/blog/the-iron-initiative.md

 title: "The Iron Initiative"
 date: 2019-07-25T14:35:57+02:00
 layout: blog
-draft: false
+draft: true
 avatar: /img/avatars/niels.png
 coverImage: /img/blog/iron-initiative.png
 author: Niels
 ---

 **It's time for something refreshing.
-We need honest and quality solutions that empower open knowledge and full transparency.
-Meet the IRON initiative.**
+We need to do away with expensive bulky solutions, niche cybersecurity defence practices, shelved monitoring tools and a negative co-notation around cybersecurity.
+Anyone should be 'military-grade'.**

 ## **The Iron Initiative**

-You'll first hear yourself saying "what is this thing?".
+### The problem statement

+###